Tom Hunter

 Sir Thomas Blane Hunter (born 6 May 1961) is a Scottish businessman and philanthropist.

+Early life

+Hunter grew up in the mining village of New Cumnock in Ayrshire.
+His father was a grocer in the village.

 Sports Division

 Hunter set up his first business after graduating from the University of Strathclyde as he was, in his own words, "unemployable".
 With a £5,000 loan from his grocer father Campbell and matching funds from a bank, he started selling trainers from the back of a van.
 Hunter built the business into Europe's largest independent retailer.
 In 1998 in an unsolicited offer, Dave Whelan's JJB Sports offered to buy the larger Sports Division for £290 million; Hunter accepted, earning himself £252 million.

 Other business activities

 Hunter had expanded Sports Division through financing supplied by the Royal Bank of Scotland, but when he proposed the takeover of Olympus Sports, RBS refused to finance the deal.
 Through his friend Sir David Murray, he met Halifax Bank of Scotland governor Gavin Masterton on a trip to watch Rangers F.C. play Juventus, and subsequently built his business on the HBoS relationship.

 Senior lending manager Peter Cummings introduced Hunter to property development, which resulted in his purchase of stakes in builder Crest Nicholson, and retirement homebuilder McCarthy & Stone.
 In 2001 Cummings introduced Hunter to fellow HBoS client Nick Leslau, which led to the purchase of stakes via Leslau's Prestbury Investment Holdings in the freehold property portfolios of Travelodge hotels, licensed premises; and the theme park portfolio of Merlin Entertainments, including Alton Towers.

 In August 2013, Hunter put up a huge cash loan that enabled his friend David Moulsdale, founder of Optical Express eye surgery clinics, to save his company from closure after the Royal Bank of Scotland threatened to seize control.

 In September 2020, Hunter sold £52 million of shares in The Hut Group when the business joined the stock market.
 He subsequently sold a further £31 million in January 2021.
 He retains a stake worth £105 million.